-That’s a lot of observation, interpretation, judgement, opinion, conclusion.
+That’s a lot of observation, interpretation, assessment, opinion, conclusion.

 And those thoughts create how we feel.
 And how we feel is everything.

-With binge eating too.
-We want to feel something when we do it.
-Maybe relief, comfort, nurture, relaxation, escape, happiness, a moment of calm.
-Or we want to avoid feeling something.
-Stress, irritation, restlessness, loneliness, rejection, anger, overwhelm, unworthiness.
+So often, binge eating is an attempt to feel.
+It could be seeking a feeling of relief, comfort, nurture, relaxation, escape, happiness, a moment of calm.
+Or it could be to avoid a feeling of stress, irritation, restlessness, loneliness, rejection, anger, overwhelm or unworthiness.

 So how do we become aware of these gazillions of thoughts that cause the way we feel?
 That form such a key piece of the binge eating puzzle.

-When I was 7, a friend of mine lived on a farm.
+When I was seven years old, a friend of mine lived on a farm.
 We used to play in the summer and chase butterflies.
-There were so many.
-They were beautiful.
+There were so many and they were beautiful.
 We often caught one or two, in a net or in our hands.
 We couldn’t catch all the butterflies, just a few.

 Thoughts are like butterflies.
-We can catch one or two.
-Take a look at them.
-See where they take us.
+You can\’t catch them all, but you can catch one or two.
+Take a look at them, see where they take you.
 Then let them go again.